himanshu2454/Kunteksto/docs_source/source/start.rst

 .. note::

-   If not already open; with your FileManager, navigate to the *kunteksto/example_data* subdirectory and open the *Demo_info.pdf* file.
+   If not already open; with your FileManager navigate to the *kunteksto/example_data* subdirectory and open the *Demo_info.pdf* file.
 This file simulates what often purports to be a data dictionary that you might receive with a dataset.
 You will use this to improve the computable semantics of your data.

 Editing the fields in this database will improve the semantics in your model that describes the data.
 This allows your data consumers to make better decisions about what the data means.
 Kunteksto produces an executable model that can be used in various validation and knowledge discovery scenarios.

-In the **model** table you should change the fields as you wish to match your organization.
-The field *definition_url* is where we point to the overarching definition about this datamodel.
+In the **Model Metadata** you should change the fields as you wish to match your organization.
+The field *Defining URL* is where we point to the overarching definition about this datamodel.
 This URL will be used as the *object* portion of a RDF triple where the *subject* is the unique datamodel ID (dm-{uuid}) and the *predicate* is **rdfs:isDefinedBy**.
 We see in our *Demo_info.pdf* file that it is declared to be found at https://www.datainsights.tech/Demo_info.pdf so this is our URL for this field.

-In the **record** table, the *definition_url* and *pred_obj_list* are where we add semantics in RDF format.
-The *definition_url* is formatted the same as for the *definition_url* column in the model table.
+In the **Records Editor**, the *Defining URL* and *Predicates & Objects* are where we add semantics in RDF format.
+The *Defining URL* is formatted the same as for the *Defining URL* column in the Model Metadata.

-The *pred_obj_list* column is slightly different in that you need to supply both the predicate and the object.
+The *Predicates & Objects* column is slightly different in that you need to supply both the predicate and the object.

 .. note::